Twin Peaks Public Safety Radio Tower Upgrade Project

 Can all the towers be removed, and the antennas moved onto Sutro Tower instead?

-Sutro Tower is a privately owned facility serving primarily commercial FM radio and TV stations.
+No. Sutro Tower is a privately-owned facility serving primarily commercial FM radio and TV stations.
 The Twin Peaks location is City-owned, and an important part of a specifically designed multi-site network of public safety radio sites serving San Francisco.

 Will there be a reduction in parking or access to the public observation area next to the towers?